keyboard2769/nb-nextzz/README.md

 #### heading

-- [ ] $ a skeleton weigh part in monitor pane include simple lamp and table
+- [ ] $ lets just slow down the mixer gate
+        .. and .. how do we test it? .. no we dont
+        .. we have some problem on the delegating and interfacing thing now

 #### last